OSGeo/OSGeoLive-doc/doc/quickstart/geonode_quickstart.rst

    .. figure:: /images/projects/geonode/geonode_createmap.png
      :scale: 100%

-   If a 404 popup message appears, ignore it, this is due to a missing GeoServer plugin that is not installed on OSGeo-Live.
+   If a 404 popup message appears, ignore it, this is due to a missing GeoServer plugin that is not installed on OSGeoLive.

    In this interface there is a toolbar, layer list, and map window.
 The map window contains the OpenStreetMap layer by default.